i-abdullahirshad/gamepadscheck/src/content/articles/can-stick-drift-fix-itself.md

 **Software state.** Games and drivers store calibration and connection information.
 A restart, a reconnect, or a controller reset can clear a bad stored centre point.
 This is the closest thing to a real self fix, and it is worth trying because it costs nothing.

 **Your deadzone changed.** You updated a game, switched titles, or a developer changed their default deadzone.
+Understanding how your [inner vs outer deadzone](/inner-vs-outer-deadzone/) interacts with raw input explains why the exact same physical drift can be invisible in one game but completely ruin your aim in another.
 The drift is identical.
 The software just stopped acting on it.

 ### **The test that settles it**

 Your own judgement is unreliable here.
 You notice drift when it interferes and stop noticing when it does not, which makes it feel fixed even when nothing changed.

-Rest the controller untouched on a flat surface and watch the axis values on a gamepad tester for a full minute.
+Rest the controller untouched on a flat surface and watch the axis values on our [gamepad tester](/) for a full minute.
 Write down the peak value.
 Do this on a day the drift feels bad, and again on a day it feels fine.

 **If the numbers are basically the same**, nothing changed in the hardware.
 Your deadzone, your game, or your attention changed.